Key Takeaways

 Generally, if cheese is being shipped at excessively cold temperatures, its quality degrades by drying out, which leads to hardening, loss of aroma as ripening halts, and spoilage.

-Typically, processed cheese is shipping at a range of 5–7°C, while Tilsit should be shipped at 2°C, Edam at 3–5°C and Emmental at 10–12°C,
+Typically, processed cheese is shipped at a range of 5–7°C, while Tilsit should be shipped at 2°C, Edam at 3–5°C and Emmental at 10–12°C,

-On the other side of the coin, extremely high temperatures trigger fermentation processes which cause the cheese to expand in volume and accelerates decomposition.
-Furthermore, high temperatures always pose a risk of making the cheese overripe or melting.
+On the other side, extremely high temperatures trigger fermentation processes which cause the cheese to expand in volume and accelerates decomposition.
+High temperatures always pose a risk of making the cheese overripe or melting.

 The recommended humidity to maintain during cheese shipping is approximately 70–90% (depending on variety), while the water content should be approximately 35% for hard cheese and 50% for soft and processed cheese.